StarJackal57/Blockbench-GameMaker-export/about.md

 .vbuff - GameMaker (Modern)

 This is simple a buffer saved to a file.
 Loading this should be as simple as using "buffer_load" and using "vertex_create_buffer_from_buffer" on to that buffer.
-A script is provided to do just that.